sunnypatel24/html-course-youtube/README.md

-# html-course-youtube
+# html-css-course-youtube
-HTML course by Traversy Media on Youtube
+HTML and CSS course by Traversy Media on Youtube

-Going through the HTML Crash Course video by Traversy Media on Youtube to refresh basic HTML skills.
+Going through the HTML Crash Course video and CSS crash course video by Traversy Media on Youtube to refresh basic HTML and CSS skills.
 Making commits after learning each topic.